M.A. in Christian Doctrine Program

 The M.A.C.D. program requires thirty credit hours of coursework, or ten courses.
 Seven of those courses must be the following core courses:

-The remaining three courses are electives, which the student may choose from any of the department's graduate-level course offerings.
-After successfully completing all of his or her coursework, the student must write a comprehensive paper integrating what he or she has learned in his or her coursework and applying it to his or her personal and/or vocational goals.
-Please see our departmental policies and procedures for further information on the program's curricular requirements.
+The remaining four courses are electives, which the student may choose from any of the department’s gradutate-level course offerings.
+In addition to required coursework, students must complete either comprehensive oral exams or a thesis.
+Please se our departmental policies and procedures for further information on the program’s curricular requirements.

 Upon completing the program, graduates will be able to...